mazenMoazzam/TradeWizard/README.md

 -Automated Trading: Uses RSI (Relative Strength Index) to determine buy and sell signals.

--Real-Time Data Streaming: Subscribes to real-time stock updates and processes them.
+-Real-Time Data Streaming/Trading: Subscribes to real-time stock updates and processes them.
+Trades stocks in real-time.

 -Order Management: Places, cancels, and updates orders.
 Keeps track and stores them in a database.